Czech and Slovak sword dances

 The Strání sword dance

-Strání is a village close to the Slovak border some 20km from the town of Uhersky Brod and its sword dance is part of a longer ritual performance starting with singing followed by a linked sword dance of five dancers performing relatively simple figures such as clashes of swords and passing under or over a single sword.
-There is then further singing, the dancers break out and dance with female partners from the choir, and on special occasions one of the dancers is symbolically beaten with the others swords.
+Strání is a village close to the Slovak border some 20km from the town of Uhersky Brod and its sword dance, the pod šable (“under the sword”), is part of a longer ritual performance starting with singing followed by a linked sword dance of five dancers performing relatively simple figures such as clashes of swords and passing under or over a single sword.
+There is then further singing, the dancers break out and dance with female partners.
 The swords were traditionally made from wood.

-Unlike in rapper, longsword or the sword dances from the German-speaking and Low Countries, the Stání sword dance does not include sword locks and is not accompanied by any characters or fools, although there is film footage showing that characters were used in the recent past.
-There is a non-dancing team leader called the Gazda, who traditionally sought permission to visit from the various householders on the team's tour, and who collected gifts of food from the audience, which were skewered onto his sword.
+Unlike in rapper, longsword or the sword dances from the German-speaking and Low Countries, the Strání sword dance does not include sword locks and is not accompanied by any characters or fools, although there is film footage showing that characters were used in the recent past.
+There is a non-dancing team leader called the Gazda, who traditionally sought permission to visit from the various householders on the team's tour, and who collected gifts of food from the audience, which were traditionally skewered onto his sword, although by 1911 the gifts were more ususally collected in a sack.

 Some other villages around Strání have similar sword dances, although with variations in the exact form and music.
 In the village of Stary Hrozenkov, they used a straw man as a character, looking rather like the Whittlesey Straw Bear!